mariamisa/react-course/README.md

 user clink / make interaction the server response with new html file ,user make another request the sever will response to front end with new html page this is problem single page appearing

-* why react?(let me handel the dom)
-1. we don't change the dom directory (js manipulate the dom el the dom api allow us to make any change (delete,create,change)),react make blueprint for webpage but we have events so we want state then react know what should change

 ## react concepts
-1. declarative instead telling the app we simply give it state don't touch or edit the dom directory react do this for you by make blueprint website and data for describe website(state) if state change and its know what should change for you .
+1. we don't change the dom directory (js manipulate the dom el the dom api allow us to make any change (delete,create,change)),react make blueprint for webpage but we have events so we want data for describe website(state) then react know what should change
 2. reusable component that make the website, as lego blocks(blueprints,material ui,bootstrap-react)
 3.  component is js function